AnarchyLinux/installer/README.md

 The installer has [AUR](https://aur.archlinux.org/) support enabled by default using the [yay](https://github.com/Jguer/yay) AUR helper.

 # Download

 You can find the latest version of Anarchy Linux on the Download page:

 https://www.anarchylinux.org/download/

+# Contributing

+We're always looking for new contributors to the project, so check out our [contributing guide](CONTRIBUTING.md) for more info.

+# License

+The project is licensed under the [GNU GPLv2 license](LICENSE).